Braypolk/spotify-discover-yearly/README.md

     - python runtime
     - I used arm64 architecture because why not (this is where you would make sure you have the correct runtime if you use go)

 I followed [this article](https://medium.com/@biancanhinojosa/running-executables-in-aws-lambda-dc79b8f33ec7).
-Which is basically just `aws/labmba_function.py` and the commands in `awszip.sh`
+Which is basically just the file `aws/labmba_function.py` and the commands in `awszip.sh`

+To make this run weekly,
+- add a trigger to your function
+- select EventBridge (CloudWatch Events)
+- create a new rule and give it a name and description
+- rule type is schedule expression, and for the expression put cron(0 12 ? * TUE *)
+    - this will run the function every Tuesday at 12.
+I made it Tuesday beacuse idk what timezone aws is pulling from (discover weekly refreshed Monday morning-ish)
+- hit add and the function should be good to go

-**So if you finished the Setup and Next Steps portions and created a labmda function, you should just be able to run `awszip.sh` and upload the zip to your lambda function.**
+**So if you finished the Setup and Next Steps portions and created a labmda function, you should just be able to run `awszip.sh` and upload the zip file (aws/awsSpotify.zip) to your lambda function.**

-if you cannot run awszip.sh, run `chmod 755 awszip.sh`
+If you cannot run awszip.sh, run `chmod 755 awszip.sh` and then run awszip.sh again

 I did have some weird issues with google chrome when trying to upload the zip file.
-So if it's not letting you, try a different browser.
+So if it's not letting you upload, try a different browser.
 Based on AWS [pricing docs](https://aws.amazon.com/lambda/pricing/) this is well under the free tier limits.
-So now we have easy automation for free! (or at least hopefully, you should check the docs to make sure pricing hasn't changed)
+So now we have easy automation for free! (or at least hopefully, check the docs to make sure pricing hasn't changed)

 ---